SamuelSwartzberg/flashcardifying_text_temp/ling/syntax.md

 The type of phrase a phrase is (AdvP, VP, NP...) is called phrasal category.
 An XP is a phrase with X as its head.

-## Expletives

-An ⟮expletive⟯ is a ⟮meaningless⟯ element put in some position to ⟮fulfil a grammatical requirement⟯.
-(Can also mean profanity, of course)
-Often words used as expletives also have other functions with more semantic content, however this semantic content is discarded when used as an expletive.
-E.g. ⁑There⁑ is someone helping us here. ⁑It⁑ was raining, wasn't ⁑it⁑?

-## frameworks

-Syntax is a field where there are a bunch of frameworks or theories of how it works, but not much agreement.
-Generative semantics was a response to generative grammar developed in the 1960s.
-The conflict between propoonents of generative grammar and generative semantics was known as the linguistics wars.
-The proponents of generative semantics in the linguistics wars called themselves ⟮the four horsemen of the apocalypse⟯, amongst which was george lakoff
-Generative semantics held that syntactic structures from meanings, rather than the other way around

-## movement

-discontinuity is the phenomenon where a constituent is split into two parts ⟮due to the insertion of an element which is not part of it⟯
-Syntactic movement is the means by which some theories of syntax address discontinuities.
-Two types of movement often distinguished are phrasal and head movement.
-In phrasal movement, an entire phrase moves.
-In head movement is when only a head of a phrase moves, leaving its dependents behind.

-In chomskyian theories, movement leaves behind an empty category called a trace.
-Traces are indicated by t and subscripted with a letter or  number indicating what moved, this is known as coindexing.
-Some of the evidence of traces is that we can't contract over them.

-In syntax, something is "in situ" if it doesn't move, although it normally would.

-### head movement

-The Head Movement Constraint (HMC) is the rule that a head H can only move to a position occupied by the head which selects HP as its complement.
-Due to the HMC, the only way a constiutent can move to a position that isn't selecting HP as its complement is via stepwise movement.
-The head movement contraint only applies to head movement, obv.
-According to the HMC, I can only move to a position that sellects IP as its complement.
-If english lexical verbs wanted to move to C in y/n questions, it would have to move to I first.

-#### prepositions

-When the object of a transitive preposition moves, what may happen to the prepostion is either preposition stranding or pied piping.
-An entire expression moves, instead of leaving something behind   Pied Piping A head moves and leaves behind a preposition   Preposition stranding